 Is Wrapping My Car Legal In The U.S.?

 Generally speaking, there are no illegal types of car wraps in the US.
-Car wrapping as a whole is legal in the U.S. However, you should check with your state to see if any specific laws apply to car wrapping.
+Car wrapping is legal federally in the U.S. However, you should check with your state to see if any specific laws apply to car wrapping.
+For example, Florida car wrap laws prohibit covering your license plates with wraps or using excessively reflective wraps.

-For example, some states and municipalities have laws regarding mobile advertisement.
-In this case, if you are looking to wrap your vehicle as a way to advertise, you want to make sure you’re on the right side of the law.
+Some states and municipalities have laws regarding mobile advertisements.
+In this case, if you are looking to wrap your vehicle as a way to advertise, you want to make sure you are within the boundaries of the law.

 Additionally, if you live in an area with a strict Homeowner’s Association (HOA), they may have rules that pertain to a wrapped vehicle.
 For example, if they ban vehicles with advertisements on them, you may need to park your wrapped car in a garage to avoid problems.

 Lastly, some states or cities may require you to register your car as a commercial vehicle if its primary use is to advertise your business.
-Though this is rare, it’s important to consider.
+Though this is rare, it’s important to consider whether you’ll need to comply with a regulation like this.

 If you are wrapping your car just to change the color or design, and not for advertising purposes, these rules likely won’t apply at all.